 Chances are, if you found this site, you are interested in a fox as a pet.
 Perhaps it is their soft fur, pointed nose, fluffy tails, or even their cunning personalities, but something drew you here.

-Our goal here at Foxes and Friends is to educate and guide you through learning about these unique creatures, and if you have the time, energy, and most importantly, patience, for a fox, then read on.
+Our goal here at Faithful Foxes is to educate and guide you through learning about these unique creatures, and if you have the time, energy, and most importantly, patience, for a fox, then read on.
 If you have an emergency and need help with a fox you already have, please contact us and we will either personally help you or put you in contact with people who can help.

 *Some pages are only accessible if you become a member, and if you would like to be added to the links, email me your site and I will contact you.
 Some pictures were appropriated from the internet.
 We do not always know the source.
 If you believe any content on this site is yours use the 'Contact Us' tab or email us at [email protected] to receive credit for it on the site or have it removed.

 Please remember that the information contained on this site is simply what has worked for us.
 It is based off a blend of opinion, experience, and facts.
 It is your responsibility to find out as much as you possibly can BEFORE you decide to adopt a fox, from a plethora of websites, and compare what you think is best for your individual situation.
 Don't substitute facts or opinions for common sense; if you animal seems ill, consult a vet instead of getting advice over the internet.
 They are professionals who are trained for your animal.
 We are not responsible for any misinterpretation of information on this website.